Coherent-Partners/Spark-iOS-swift-sdk/README.md

 }
 ```

 Your input data must match this structure when encoded as JSON.
 Passing the data to the SDK, along with the request ID, looks like this.
+Request ID is a unique string to track the result in publisher.
 ```
     let requestId = UUID().uuidString
     sparkSDK.execute(requestId: requestId, input: inputData)